Sorrowfall/Resource-Packager/README.md

       - name: Build Pack
         uses: Sorrowfall/Resource-Packager@main
         with:
-          items: | # A list of directories to create the Resource Pack with pack_data/
+          parts: | # A list of directories to create the Resource Pack with pack_data/
             pack_textures/
             # Directories take priority as they go down the list, replacing any files from the above directories